jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="minlength" %}

 <a name="validate"></a>You can also use [Python] code to validate an
 input field.
-To do so, add a `validate` directive to the field description that refers to the name of a [function] that returns `True` (or something that [Python] considers "true") if the value is valid, and `False` (or something that [Python] considers "not true")
+To do so, add a `validate` sub-component to the field description that refers to the name of a [function] that returns `True` (or something that [Python] considers "true") if the value is valid, and `False` (or something that [Python] considers "not true")